-When the Maryland Transportation suddenly proposed the widening of I-270, WABA suggested the construction of a high quality bikepath along the new construction.
-After Maryland officials rejected it, WABA enlisted the firm of Arnold and Porter to take on a pro bono law suit to stop the highway on the grounds that the state had prepared an inadequate Environmental Impact Statement.
+When the Maryland Transportation Department suddenly proposed the widening of I-270, WABA suggested the construction of a high-quality bike path along the new highway.
+After Maryland officials rejected the proposal, WABA enlisted the law firm of Arnold & Porter to take on a pro bono suit to stop the highway widening on the grounds that Maryland had prepared an inadequate Environmental Impact Statement.
 Joining the suit was the Potomac Chapter of the Sierra Club, the Coalition on Sensible Transportation, and the North Bethesda Congress of Citizen Associations.
-WABA won an early victory in the courts, but ultimately WABA's suit was thrown out.
+WABA won an early victory in the courts, but ultimately the suit was thrown out on appeal.

-WABA also proposed that a railroad track that loops around the District from Silver Spring to Georgetown be converted into a bicycle trail.
-"This right of way presents a fabulous bicycle resource for D.C. and Montgomery County," Harnik said in Ride On!
+WABA also proposed that the Georgetown Spur, an abandoned railroad track that loops around the District from Silver Spring to Georgetown, be converted into a bicycle trail.
+WABA learned about the proposed abandonment when a Metro technician who was trying to rent a room in Ken Moskowitz's house casually mentioned it to him.
+Moskowitz told Peter Harnik, who championed the effort.
+"This right of way presents a fabulous bicycle resource for D.C. and Montgomery County," Harnik wrote in Ride On!.
 WABA helped form the Coalition for the Capital Crescent Trail, which carried on the fight.

 The new District Bicycle law took effect slowly.
 But by the end of the summer of 1985, members were appointed to the Bicycle Advisory Council.
-Keenan applied through her Councilmember to be on the Council.
-However, much to her surprise, she discovered that the chairperson of the Council was appointed by the chairperson of the Environment and Public Works Committee, who was Keenan's Councilmember.
-Keenan thus found herself in the potentially conflicting role of the WABA staff as well as chair of the Council.
+Keenan applied through her Councilmember to be on the Bicycle Advisory Council.
+Much to her surprise, she discovered that the chair of the Bicycle Advisory Council was appointed by the chair of the Environment and Public Works Committee, coincidentally Keenan's Councilmember.
+Keenan thus found herself in the potentially conflicting role of being the WABA staff as well as chair of the D.C.
+Bicycle Advisory Council.
 "It was very awkward," she said.
 "Fortunately for this personal dilemma, the Bicycle Advisory Council and WABA have never taken widely divergent positions on issues."
-When Keenan later became a WABA board member, she felt necessary to abstain on some WABA votes.
+When Keenan later became a WABA Board member, she felt it necessary to abstain on some WABA votes.

 It took longer for the position of D.C.
 Bicycle Coordinator to be filled.
 But finally, in early 1986, an old Washington friend, Tom Pendleton, was hired.
-Eventually, the other two staff positions were filled, giving the District what may be the largest staff of any city bicycle program office in the country.
+Eventually, the other two staff positions were filled, giving the District what was at the time the largest staff of any city bicycle program office in the country.

 WABA Virginia members increased activity.
 New Virginia activists were Bill Silverman and Charlie Martin.
-Also, Harnik and Maxwell moved to Virginia, joining oldtimers such as the Swarts.
-WABA formed an Arlington Task Force to evaluate Arlington's second Ten Year Plan for the period 1985-1995.
-Silverman, a computer expert at the World Bank who emerged as a star Virginia activist, was elected to the Board at the end of 1984.
+Also, Harnik and Maxwell moved to Virginia, joining old timers such as the

+Swarts.
+WABA formed a highly successful Arlington Task Force to evaluate and influence Arlington's second Ten Year Master Transportation Plan for the period 1985-1995.
+Silverman, a computer expert at the World Bank, stumbled upon WABA when he overtook a ride convoy the morning of 1983's Bike-to-Work Day.
+He was elected to the Board at the end of 1984.
 Two years later, at the age of 26, he was elected the youngest WABA President.